chalmerlowe/intro_to_sprinting/class_materials/setup_data_science.md

 In a command prompt type `conda list`.
 If `conda` is installed properly, you will see a summary of the packages installed by `conda`.

+#### Troubleshooting

+Here's a list of error messages & how to fix them.

+- `conda: Command not found.` This means you need to quit & relaunch your terminal.
+If that doesn't fix it, ask for help. ([Details here.](https://unix.stackexchange.com/questions/86012/what-is-the-purpose-of-the-hash-command))

 ### Step Three: Set Up Your Project

 * Create a directory for your project, in this case, we will create a directory called `mytest`